drdipak/resume/src/data/research.md

-Dr Dipak Pinjar is nice at being beating me
+Dr Dipak Pinjari is nice at being beating me